 Section 4.01 Positions and Election.
 The officers of the Corporation shall be elected by the Board of Directors and shall be a President, a Secretary and a Treasurer.
-At the discretion of the Board of Directors, the Corporation may also have other officers, including but not limited to one or more Vice Presidents or assistant Vice Presidents, one or more assistant Secretaries, a Chief Executive Officer, a Chief Financial Officer and a Chief Operations Officer, as may be appointed by the Board of Directors, with such authority as may be specifically delegated to such officers by the Board of Directors.
+At the discretion of the Board of Directors, the Corporation may also have other officers, including but not limited to one or more Vice Presidents or assistant Vice Presidents, one or more assistant Secretaries, a Chief Executive Officer, a Chief Financial Officer and a Chief Operations Officer, as may be appointed by the Board of Directors.
 Any two or more offices may be held by the same person.